fikih888/CTFs/InCTF 2018 - WildCat - Web Chall/README.md

 The firs step is to bypass the first check (no “_”).

-For this we can use the PHP functionality that converts “.” and spaces in “_”, using “c.m.d.” instead if “c_m_d”.
+For this we can use the PHP functionality that converts “.” and spaces into “_”, using “c.m.d.” instead if “c_m_d”.

 After that, we have to execute something to get the content of “flag.php” without using “ a-zA-Z0-9”.